 - I want to do what is right.

 There is a profound difference between the two sentences.
-You do not have to do what is right.
+You do not have to do what is right, or you do not have to obey God.
 You have a choice.
 If you think you do not, you believe a lie.

 The reality – you have a choice; you create fiction thinking there is no choice.